 The smooth operation of a hotel is a role for the organised and diplomatic.
 From boutique bed and breakfasts to the most luxurious five star resorts, you’ll be responsible for the management of employees, along with co-ordinating catering, events and marketing.
 If you’re dedicated and pride yourself on your attention to detail, this could be the career for you.

 4. Tourist information centre assistant

 As a tourist information centre assistant, you’ll be the go to person for tourists needing location information to make their travels effortless.
 You’ll advise on attractions, restaurants and everything in between.
 If you’re the person to ask about the best new places to eat, or where to find hidden beaches, you may have found your calling.

 Theme parks, country estates and other tourist attractions all need someone to manage staff and resources and make sure their visitors’ trip is enjoyable.

 Working at Birmingham’s Sea Life Centre has provided student, Lucy Moseley with an opportunity to build on her confidence, gain experience of talking to different people and be in an environment which is a constant source of fun.
-“My ultimate goal is to work in a theme park,” said Lucy who is about to start a degree in visitor attractions and resorts management at Staffordshire University.
+“My ultimate goal is working in a theme park,” said Lucy who is starting a degree in visitor attractions and resorts management at Staffordshire University.
 “I want to be in a role where I’m always on the go and something is happening everywhere I look.
 I get an adrenalin rush from these surroundings.”

 If any of these options make you even more excited about the industry then take a look at our Level 2 and 3 Diplomas in Travel and Tourism.
 These courses will ensure you develop all the skills needed for a successful career in the industry.